vojtasvoboda/oc-twigextensions-plugin/README.md

 ### trans

-Function move the functionality of the Laravel `trans()` helper function to Twig.
+Function moves the functionality of the Laravel `trans()` helper function to Twig.

 ```
 {{ trans('acme.blog::lang.app.name') }}